Diorlaster/FTSEngine4DBLP/README.md

 FTSE-4-DBLP provides two different ranking models for your results: Okapi BM25F and Frequency.

-Okapi BM25F is a modified version of Okapi BM25.
-It has an extension to multiple weighted fields.
+Okapi BM25F is a modified version of Okapi BM25 and the default Whoosh ranking model.
-Unlike BM25, the model is applicable to structured documents consisting of multiple fields.
+It has an extension to multiple weighted fields and, unlike BM25, is applicable to structured documents consisting of multiple fields.
 The model preserves term frequency non-linearity and removes the independence assumption between same term occurrences.

 Frequency ranking estimate the relevance of documents to a given search query by counting its occurrences: the higher